itsmetugce/Oracle-DBMS/README.md

  Content:

-•	brief summary of what databases mean
+•	Brief summary of what databases mean

-•	discuss the concept of a data management system (DBMS)
+•	Discuss the concept of a data management system (DBMS)

-•	explain a DBMS in more detail
+•	Explain a DBMS in more detail

 •	SQL Statements